My second baby has been sharing our bedroom for the last year. In fact we had his nursery in the master bedroom right from his first day home!

 There are many reasons why people decide to create a nursery in their bedroom, whether it be because parents want to room share for baby’s first year or perhaps there isn’t a spare bedroom for baby.

-There are several ways to create a peaceful, beautiful nursery in your bedroom, regardless of the reason you choose to do so or even how small or big of a space you have.
+There are several ways to create a peaceful, beautiful nursery in your bedroom, regardless of how much space you have.

 1. Pick a Wall

-I know it’s not alway possible when putting together a nursery in a master bedroom, so you can also choose a corner or half a wall space, if you’re short on room!
+Of course, it’s not alway possible to do this if you’re short on space, so you choose a corner or half a wall space if you’re short on room.

 2. Choose Space Saving Nursery Furniture

 This is the key!
 When you don’t have an entire room for a nursery, you need to organize the nursery with space saving nursery furniture.

 One item I think it super helpful is a crib that has an attached changing station with drawers like this one.

 Also, you don’t necessarily need a changing table if you don’t have room for one.